P05FD

 What P05FD means

 P05FD is set when the PCM or cruise control module detects that the voltage on the cruise control multi-function input A circuit is higher than the expected range.
-Cruise control systems often use a resistor-ladder multiplexed input to encode multiple button functions (Set, Resume, Cancel, +/-, On/Off) through a single wire.
-The PCM identifies which button is pressed by reading the resulting voltage level on that wire.
+Cruise control systems often use a resistor-ladder multiplexed input to encode multiple button functions such as Set, Resume, Cancel, plus, minus, and On/Off through a single wire.
+The module identifies which button is pressed by reading the resulting voltage on that wire.

-A circuit high fault means the voltage is above the calibrated maximum for any legitimate button-press combination, typically indicating an open circuit in the resistor network, a short to the reference voltage, or a failed switch assembly.
-Because the PCM cannot reliably decode button inputs in this condition, the cruise control function is disabled as a safety measure.
+A circuit high fault means the voltage is above the calibrated maximum for any legitimate button combination, typically indicating an open in the resistor network, a short to reference or battery voltage, or a failed switch assembly.
+Because the module cannot reliably decode inputs in this condition, cruise control is disabled as a safety measure.

-This fault does not affect fundamental driveability such as starting, idle, or fuel delivery.
-It is purely a cruise control input fault.
-However, depending on the vehicle, the PCM may illuminate the MIL because cruise control is considered an emissions-relevant function (it affects throttle and transmission behaviour at highway speeds).
-The fix is usually a switch replacement or wiring repair rather than a PCM replacement.
+This fault does not affect fundamental driveability such as starting, idle, or fuel delivery; it is purely a cruise control input fault.
+Depending on the vehicle the MIL may illuminate because cruise control influences throttle and transmission behaviour at highway speeds.
+The fix is usually a switch replacement or wiring repair rather than a module replacement.
+Note that the standard generic code for this exact fault is P0581, so confirm the definition for your specific vehicle.

 Common causes